People, Process, and Technology: The Three Pillars of Data Quality

 For many people, managing data quality seems like a daunting task.
 They may realize that it is an important issue with financial consequences for their organization, but they don’t know how to proceed in managing it.
 With the right strategy, however, any organization can reap the benefits of consistent data quality, by focusing on three core principles: People, Process, and Technology.

 Taken together, these three areas serve as the cornerstones of a structured approach to data quality that you can implement and manage.
-And more important, a framework that lets you track the ROI of successful data quality.
+And more importantly, a framework that lets you track the ROI of successful data quality.
 Let’s look at each of these in detail:

 This is frankly where most organizations fail at the data quality game: not allocating dedicated gatekeepers for the health of their data.
 It is a very easy mistake to make when budgets are tight, resources are focused on revenue-generating functions like sales or product development, and the business case for data quality gets lost amidst a host of competing priorities.